You are viewing the development docs which are in progress. For the latest stable documentation, click here.

 Bundles

-Bundles are a powerful feature of Kairos that allow you to customize and configure your operating system.
+Bundles are a powerful feature of Kairos that let you customize and configure your operating system.
 This section explains how to use and build custom bundles.

 Bundles are container images containing only files (and not full OS) that can be used to install new software or extend the cloud-init syntax.
 You can find community-supported bundles in the community-bundles repository.